The Crundale Downs & Great Stour River

 - In 120 metres go over a stile and cross the railway line, then another stile and over a concrete bridge with metal railings over the River Great Stour.
 On the other side of the bridge, turn right with the path, your initial direction 160 °, and continue as the path soon swings to the left.

 - In 60 metres take the path to the right of a redundant gate, with a ditch to your left, your direction 150°.
 In 300 metres you cross a drain on a concrete, tractor-wide platform, to go through a metal fieldgate.
 Now bear half right across a grassy field, gently uphill, aiming for the top left-hand corner of the field as it narrows, your initial direction 165°, with a farm house over to your left.
-In 150 metres and before you reach the top left-hand corner, turn left through a wooden gate in the house fence line, then turn right and in 40 metres go through another wooden gate to come out onto a farm access road, where you turn right.
+In 150 metres and before you reach the top left-hand corner, turn left through a wooden gate in the house fence line, then turn right and in 40 metres go through another wooden gate to come out onto a farm access road, which you cross, to go through another wooden gate.

-- In 45 metres ignore a path off to the right (though a wooden swing gate) – your morning route within paragraph 6.
-In 40 metres go over a cattle grid.
-In a further 60 metres, turn right through a wooden swing gate to go along a path, with a hedge on your left-hand side and a fence on your right, your direction 220°.
+- In 100 metres turn right through a wooden swing gate to go along a path, with a hedge on your left-hand side and a fence on your right, your direction 220°.

 - In 150 metres you come into the churchyard of the Church of St Gregory and St Martin in Wye.

-- For the railway station and or refreshments at the Tickled Trout pub: coming out of the churchyard, turn right on the main road (High Street).
+- For the direct route to the railway station and or refreshments at the Tickled Trout pub: coming out of the churchyard, turn right on the main road (High Street).
 This soon becomes Churchfield Way and in 400 metres you pass Abbots Walk on your right.
 Now retrace your steps at the beginning of the walk to pass the Tickled Trout pub on your right.

 - Cross back over the bridge over the River Great Stour to Wye Station.
 The platform for trains to Ashford and London is on your near side.